ksankar15/comp423-course-notes/docs/index.md

-# Welcome to Your Kavin's Course Notes
+# Welcome to Kavin's Course Notes

 This is my home page.
-I will use it to organize and share my course notes.mkdocs serve
+I will use it to organize and share my course notes.